 • a diet based on limited fat intake;

-As for malnutrition, in this case, the cause of increased testosterone in the body of a woman is the use of foods such as white cabbage, nuts, as well as all foods that increase the production of this hormone in the human body.
+As for poor nutrition, in this case the cause of increased testosterone in a woman’s body is the consumption of foods such as white cabbage, nuts, as well as all foods that increase the production of this hormone in the human body.

-The fact that a woman has an increase in testosterone in her body can be easily guessed by certain symptoms and external signs.
+She can easily guess that a woman has an increase in testosterone in her body by certain symptoms and external signs.
 Basically, these symptoms appear depending on what pathological process provoked such changes.

 The main symptoms in women indicating high testosterone levels include: